cbbhuxx/UltraVPR/README.md

 ![image](https://github.com/cbbhuxx/UltraVPR/blob/main/img/example0.jpg)

 ## TODO
-- [ ] The ONNX model and its export code will be released.
+- [✅] The ONNX model and its export code will be released.
+  The optimized ONNX export code enables the TensorRT model to run at approximately 44 Hz on the Jetson Orin NX, significantly surpassing the 14 Hz reported in the paper.
 - [ ] The model weights trained on a larger dataset will be released.

 ## "Requirements" Note